 Once you download this data, how can you use this data to preserve your Diggs?
 Digg has partnered with the two Web services to help you preserve your data when you were an active Digg user, by importing your data into Kippt or Pinboard.

-Kippt is a free service to save all your links searchable, archived, and organised while Pinboard is a paid, personal web archive and bookmarking site which will import your Digg data for one-time payment of $9.88.
+Kippt is a free service to save all your links searchable, archived, and organized while Pinboard is a paid, personal web archive and bookmarking site which will import your Digg data for one-time payment of $9.88.
 You choose.

 Go ahead and backup your Digg archives, restore them into one of these services, and preserve your Digg history.